maciap/PEANUT/README.md

 K: 1000 (budget) <br/>
 epsilon: 1.0 approximation level <br/>

-After the execution, the outputs folder contain the average cost savings for a set of generate queries.
+After the execution, the outputs folder contain the average cost savings obtained with the exact optimal shortcut potentialsfor a set of generate queries.